BelaPlatform/bela_newBlog/docs/_posts/2018-05-02-salt-a-programmable-eurorack-syntesizer.markdown

 ### Can I run my existing Bela projects with Salt?

-Yes, Salt runs the same software as the regular Bela.
+Yes, Salt runs the same user software as the regular Bela.

-### I already have a Bela kit, can I use it with Salt?

-Salt will be sold either as a kit with a Bela cape and a BeagleBone Green, or without the BeagleBone and Bela cape, so that you can re-use your existing Bela kit.
-However, if you use a BeagleBone Black, you may have trouble fitting the module with the USB host cable inside some Eurorack cases.
-For this reason, we recommend using the BeagleBone Green, which has the USB host port on the same side as the USB device port.

 <a name="featured-projects"></a>